CaptainChicky/Setting-PowerShell-Execution-Level/README.md

 # Disclaimer!
-<sub>🤡🤡🤡 at the top instead of the end since this is less important than the malware disclaimers 🤡🤡🤡<sub>
+<sub>🤡🤡🤡 disclaimer at the top this time instead of the end since this time it's less important than the malware disclaimers 🤡🤡🤡<sub>

 I spent 2-3 hours making when I was first learning powershell 🙄.
 Yes, this is useless, I know 😑.